 “Married three times, twice to musicians; one of her husbands, Ernest Gold, by whom she had three children, was a film composer and is best known for his Academy Award-winning epic Exodus (1960).”

 One of her children with Ernest Gold was the late Andrew Gold, who had a single Thank You For Being A Friend, which hit #25 on the Billboard charts in 1978.
 The song was later re-recorded by Cynthia Fee to serve as the theme song for the NBC sitcom The Golden Girls.

-In the early 1990s, I saw him perform with with group Bryndle in, which included Kenny Edwards, Wendy Waldman and Karla Bonoff.
+In the early 1990s, I saw him perform with group Bryndle, which included Kenny Edwards, Wendy Waldman, and Karla Bonoff.